Railroad Switching Injury Lawyer

 Common Switching Hazards

-While accidents can happen, many switching injuries result from an avoidable error.
-In many cases, the failure of the railroad to follow proper safety protocol could be to blame.
-The largest contributing factor to switching injuries is close clearance.
-When train lines are in close proximity to obstructions like poles or walls, nearby railroad workers face a greater risk of injury.
+Most switching injuries result from avoidable human errors.
+In many cases, the failure of the railroad to follow proper safety protocols is to blame.
+The largest contributing factor to switching injuries is unexpected train movement.
+When train movements are not adequately communicated to all those in the zone of danger, railroad workers face a greater risk of injury.
+In addition, unexpected jerking movements known as “slack action” frequently cause injuries to workers performing switching operations.

-Slips and falls are also a common cause of switching injury.
-These falls might occur in the path of a moving train, or they could involve a worker falling from a train and suffering an injury due to the impact.
+Slips and falls are also common causes of switching injuries.
+Workers might fall in the path of a moving train or fall from a train and suffer an injury due to the impact or unstable ballast.

 Pursuing Compensation for Switching Injuries

-Financial compensation could be available to railroad workers that suffer switching injuries on the job.
-This compensation comes through a federal law known as the Federal Employer’s Liability Act.
-Also known as FELA, this law works in a similar manner to a state-operated workers’ compensation system.
-Like a workers’ compensation case, a claim under FELA is possible no matter who was at fault for the accident.
+Financial compensation may be available to railroad workers that suffer injuries during switching operations.
+This compensation is available through a federal law known as the Federal Employer’s Liability Act.
+Also known as the FELA, this law works in a similar manner to a state-operated workers’ compensation system.
+Unlike workers’ compensation, however, claims for on-the-job railroad injuries require proof of the railroad’s negligence in causing the injury, even in part.
+This requirement is automatically satisfied if an injury is caused by something that is in violation of certain safety regulations, such as faulty coupling systems.

-The compensation for railroad switching injuries can be extensive.
-A successful claim could provide an injured worker with compensation for the cost of past and future medical care.
-Given the potential severity of these injuries, these costs can be high.
-Other examples include:
+Compensation for railroad switching injuries can be significant.
+A successful claim could provide an injured worker with compensation for past and future medical expenses as well as:

 • Permanent or temporary disability